graphile/worker/website/docs/scaling.md

 Jobs scheduled to run in the future can also keep the number of jobs in the jobs table higher, impacting peak performance.
-Be thoughtful about these tasks, and consider batching if it becomes an issue.
+Be thoughtful about these tasks, and consider using [batch jobs](/docs/library/add-job#batch-jobs) if it becomes an issue.

 ## Use the latest Graphile Worker release